Upper Mustang Trek

 Mustang Trek is famous for its desert-like climate and harsh rock-faced landscapes.
 It can even be visited in the summer monsoon.
 Because it is a rain shadow area of Annapurna (8,091 m) and Dhaulagiri (8,167 m) Massifs.
 When the remaining parts of Nepal trekking experience heavy rainfall and flooding, you can explore the Upper Mustang.

 The Last Shangri-La of the Northern Himalayas, is populated mainly by a minority group of Tibetan origin.
 It was previously a restricted area until 1990 to protect the uniqueness of biodiversity, culture, and tradition.
 Therefore, foreigners still need a special permit to embark through incredible landscapes, prehistoric caves, and age-old monasteries.
-A large part of the Upper Mustang region is like a desert even though there are snow-capped mountains at its northern edge.
+A large part of the Upper Mustang Region Nepal is like a desert even though there are snow-capped mountains at its northern edge.
 That is why, it is known as the ‘mountain desert’ of Nepal located across the Himalayas.

 • The aerial view of Annapurna and Dhaulagiri ranges including a distant view of the Manaslu region